 Life-Sustaining Treatment: Many choose to include detailed wishes regarding the use of life-sustaining treatments.
 In fact, the advance directive can be quite detailed, outlining various types of life-sustaining treatments and whether or not they should be accepted or refused in different situations.
 For instance, some will list very specific instructions related to organ or tissue donation, wishes not to be revived if their heart or breathing stops, etc.

 Life Support: Individuals who include an Advance Health Care Directive in their estate plan often include their wishes regarding the use of life support in situations such as serious illnesses without a cure, comas with little chance of improvement, long-term, degenerative illness with no chance of improvement, etc.

 The Advance Health Care Directive is a powerful tool.
 Families can approach decisions with more peace knowing which treatment their loved one prefers.
 Health care professionals can more quickly and appropriately provide the best care for the situation at hand without unnecessary delays while families struggle to decide on the next step.
 Without an advance directive, a family may have to file a petition in the Probate Court to appoint a "conservator" to make those critical medical decisions.

 During times of extreme emotional duress, loved ones can take great comfort in the fact that care is outlined in an Advance Health Care Directive.
 Don’t wait until the need arises.
 Act now so you’re prepared for every situation.
-Click here for more information regarding Advance Care Planning in California.
-Then consult one of the experienced estate planning attorneys at Dolen, Tucker, Tierney & Abraham.
+Consult one of the experienced estate planning attorneys at Dolen, Tucker, Tierney & Abraham.
 We have the knowledge and experience you want on your side.